Ez1309/Energy-Bill-Calculator/README.md

 <br/>
 After all that checking, the ```get_time``` function returns the time_input (which is a string and will be used by the ```calculate_info``` function) and the time (which is a float number and will be used to calculate the energy consumption)

+### 11.5 Get values function
+The last step before showing the bill